Vicbeg/Recipe-site-traffic/README.md

 # Conclusion

-To have the highest chance of predicting which recipe will lead to high traffic, I recommend deploying the random forest classifier model into production.
-By implementing this model, we will correctly predict which recipe will lead to high traffic 77% of the time, with most of the failed predictions being high traffic recipes classified as low traffic.
+To have the highest chance of correctly predicting which recipe will lead to high traffic, I recommend deploying the random forest classifier model into production.
+By implementing this model, we will correctly predict which recipe will lead to high traffic 73% of the time, with most of the failed predictions being high traffic recipes classified as low traffic.